-The Male WeaklyStable Algorithm exploits this same sufficient condition, plus some other sufficient condition.
-Notice that if an SMP satisfies the male-all difference property, then, not only is there at least one weakly stable marriage that is male optimal, but there is an unique stable marriage up to ties and incomparability.
+The MaleWeaklyStable Algorithm exploits this same sufficient condition, plus some other sufficient condition.
+Notice that if an SMP satisfies the male-all difference property, then, not only is there at least one weakly stable matching that is maleoptimal, but there is an unique stable matching up to ties and incomparability.

-5 On the uniqueness of weakly stable marriage in SMPs
+5 On the uniqueness of weakly stable matching in SMPs

-For strict total orders, [5] gives sufficient conditions on preference for the uniqueness of the stable marriage.
+For strict total orders, [5] gives sufficient conditions on preference for the uniqueness of the stable matching.
 We now extend these results to partial orders.
-Notice that, if there is an unique stable marriage, then it is clearly male optimal.
-A class of preference profiles in [5] giving an unique stable marriage, when the preferences are strict total orders, is defined as follows.
+Notice that, if there is an unique stable matching, then it is clearly male optimal.
+A class of preference profiles in [5] giving an unique stable matching, when the preferences are strict total orders, is defined as follows.
 The set of the men and the set of the women are ordered sets, the preferences require that no man or woman prefers the mate of the opposite sex with the same rank order below his/her own order.
-Given such a preference ordering, by a recursive argument starting at the highest ranked mates, any other stable marriage would be blocked by the identity marriage, i.e., the marriage in which we match mates of the same rank.
+Given such a preference ordering, by a recursive argument starting at the highest ranked mates, any other stable matching would be blocked by the identity matching, i.e., the matching in which we match mates of the same rank.